-Also known as modified bitumen roofing, these torch applied systems are most commonly used for commercial roofing applications, though we also routinely apply these systems throughout Southern California in low-slope residential roofing applications as well.
-At Chandler's Roofing, we pften use a modified torch system as the underlayment system, for high-end tile roofing systems looking for a longer warranty and life expectancy.
+Also known as modified bitumen roofing, these torch applied systems are most commonly used for commercial roofing applications, though we also routinely apply these systems throughout Los Angeles and Orange County in low-slope residential roofing applications as well.
+At Chandler's Roofing, we also use a modified torch system as the underlayment system, for high-end tile roofing systems looking for a longer warranty and life expectancy.
 The modified APP torch system, most commonly manufactured by companies such as GAF, CertainTeed, Polyglass and Malarkey are an evolution of asphalt roofing, known as "hot-mop", where the modified rolls are heat applied with an open flame torch on the roof, melting the embedded asphalt and modifiers together, creating a seal.
 When considering this system, ensure that your roofing contractor is properly trained and ensured like Chandler's Roofing to use an open flame torch on your roof.

-Known as the value-priced single-ply roofing, TPO roofing system's provide better performance characteristics and longevity than a modified torch system, yet a lower price than a single-ply PVC roofing system.
+Known as the value-priced single-ply roofing, TPO roofing systems provide better performance characteristics and longevity than a modified torch system, yet a lower price than a single-ply PVC roofing system.
 TPO roofing systems, such as GAF or Carlisle, are perfect for new construction or re-roofing of low-slope commercial and residential roofs where superior performance is needed at a cost-effective price point.
-TPO systems are heat welded provided good seam strength and puncture resistance, along with longer-term weathering than a traditional modified torch roofing system.
+TPO systems are heat welded, providing good seam strength and puncture resistance, along with longer-term weathering than a traditional modified torch roofing system.

 Significantly reduces energy costs related to cooling a building